The Greenbrier: Justice family ownership

-With Justice's election as Governor of West Virginia in 2017, his daughter Jill took over day-to-day control of the Greenbrier.

-Financial woes have continued into the 2020s.
-Ownership of the Greenbrier has been used as collateral for loans taken out by the Justice family, including to both Carter Bank & Trust as well as a $50 million loan from JPMorgan Chase.
-Tax liens have been placed on other Justice properties for non-payment of taxes as well.
-The Justices have been in court several times for non-payment of debts, suggesting that bailing out the property might not be easy for the family.
+When Justice was elected governor in 2017, his daughter took over day-to-day control at Greenbrier.
+The Greenbrier was used as collateral for loans taken out by the Justice family, including to both Carter Bank & Trust as well as a $50 million loan from JPMorgan Chase, and tax liens were placed on other Justice properties for non-payment of taxes, for which the Justices were in court several times.
+In 2024, the hotel narrowly avoided foreclosure, after JP Morgan Chase sold a loan it held to Beltway Capital, which declared The Greenbrier in default.